-We may sell the securities through agents we designate from time to time.
-Any such agent may be deemed to be an underwriter as that term is defined in the Securities Act.
-In the prospectus supplement, we will name any agent involved in the offer or sale of the offered securities, and we will describe any commissions payable by us to the agent.
-Unless otherwise indicated in the prospectus supplement, these agents will be acting on a best efforts basis for the period of their appointment.
+We may also sell the common units through agents we designate from time to time.
+In the prospectus supplement, we will name any agent involved in the offer or sale of the offered common units, and we will describe any commissions payable by us to the agent.
+Unless we inform you otherwise in the prospectus supplement, any agent will agree to use its reasonable best efforts to solicit purchases for the period of its appointment.